 Mortgages: A loan where you borrow a lump sum to buy a property and make regular repayments, paying interest on the amount owed.
 Otherwise known as a home loan.

 Beyond the different banking products, there are some different labels and names you will see and hear.

 Account number: A unique number given to your bank account.

 AER: The annual equivalent rate (AER) is the way banks show the potential interest earnings on a savings account or investment product over the course of a year.
 AER shows what you would earn over a year if you put money into an account and kept it there.

-APR: The annual percentage rate (APR) is the way lenders show the potential cost of borrowing money over a year on credit cards and loans – taking into account interest as well as other charges you would have to pay such as an annual fee.
+APR: The annual percentage rate (APR) is the way lenders show the potential cost of borrowing money over a year on credit cards and loans.
+It takes into account interest, as well as other charges you would have to pay such as an annual fee.
 This is done in a standardised way across banks to allow you to compare the cost of products from different lenders.

-ATM: You can use automated teller machines (ATMs) to withdraw cash from your current account, pay in cheques, pay bills and get statements.
+ATM: You can use automated teller machines (ATMs) to:

 BIC: This stands for Bank Identifier Code.
 It's a number that identifies your bank and is needed if you want to send or receive automated international payments.

 Direct Debits: Direct Debits are used to make regular payments from your bank account to another account (such as an electricity provider).
 Unlike a standing order, the amount paid by a Direct Debit can be changed by the payee, but they have to give you notice of this.

 IBAN: This stands for International Bank Account Number.
 It identifies accounts held at any bank in any country or region.
 It may be additional to the account number and may be needed if you want to send or receive automated foreign currency payments.